ArminKleinert/ExtensibleDataSoup/README.md

 - `#\xXXXXXXXX`

 ☑ `##time` dispatch.
 Returns `LocalDateTime.now()`.
 (Option: `allowTimeDispatch`)
-☑ Tagged elements with non-map inputs.
-(Option: `allowNonMapDecode`)
+☑ Tags can be more free in their naming.
+(Option: `allowMoreEncoderDecoderNames`)

 ## Examples